 If fishing in rivers you’ll need to adjust the amount of weight you’re using to the current to keep your baits in place.

-For more in depth information on the catfishing gear need for this rig and more be sure to check out the Ultimate Guide To Catfishing Gear.
+For more in-depth information on the catfishing gear needed for this rig and more be sure to check out the Ultimate Guide To Catfishing Gear.

 How To Tie The Santee Cooper Rig